KenyaOfficial Name: Republic of Kenya

 Travelers should keep informed of local developments by following local press, radio, and television reports prior to their visits.
 Visitors should also consult their hosts, including U.S. and Kenyan business contacts, hotels, tour guides, and travel organizers.

-CRIME: Violent and sometimes fatal criminal attacks, including armed carjackings, grenade attacks, home invasions and burglaries, and kidnappings can occur at any time and in any location.
+CRIME: Crime is rampant, indiscriminant, at times violent, and happens in all parts of Kenya.
+Violent and sometimes fatal criminal attacks, including home invasions, burglaries, armed carjackings, grenade attacks, and kidnappings can occur at any time and in any location.
 U.S. citizens, including U.S. Embassy employees, have been victims of such crimes within the past year.
 Crime is high in all regions of Kenya, particularly Nairobi, Mombasa, Kisumu, and at coastal beach resorts.
 There are regular reports of attacks against tourists by groups of armed assailants.
 Pickpockets and thieves carry out "snatch and run" crimes on city streets and near crowds.
 Thieves on motorcycles will assault pedestrians and speed away.
 Visitors have found it safer not to carry valuables, but rather to store them in hotel safety deposit boxes or safe rooms.
 However, there have been reports of safes being stolen from hotel rooms and hotel desk staff being forced to open safes.
 Walking alone or at night, especially in downtown areas, public parks, along footpaths, on beaches, and in poorly lit areas, is dangerous and discouraged.

 Thieves routinely snatch jewelry and other objects from open vehicle windows while motorists are either stopped at traffic lights or in heavy traffic.
 Vehicle windows should be up and doors locked regardless of the time of day or weather.
 Thieves on matatus, buses, and trains may steal valuables from inattentive passengers.
 U.S. citizens should guard their backpacks or hand luggage and ensure these items are not left unattended.
 Purchasing items from street vendors is strongly discouraged – visitors should only use reputable stores or businesses.
 Many scams, perpetrated against unsuspecting tourists, are prevalent in and around the city of Nairobi.
 Many of these involve people impersonating police officers and using fake police ID badges and other credentials.
 Nevertheless, police checkpoints are common in Kenya and all vehicles are required to stop if directed to do so.